Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-5-HybridFlow/README.md

 Follow the steps below for manually register and configure your apps

-  1. Sign in to the [Azure portal](https://portal.azure.com).
+  1. Sign in to the [Microsoft Entra admin center](https://portal.azure.com).
-  1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.
+  1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Microsoft Entra tenant.

 #### Register the service app

-  1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
+  1. Navigate to the [Microsoft Entra admin center](https://portal.azure.com) and select the **Microsoft Entra ID** service.
   1. Select the **App Registrations** blade on the left, then select **New registration**.
   1. In the **Register an application page** that appears, enter your application's registration information:
      * In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `HybridFlow-aspnetcore`.